Virginia education tip line sees concerns from parents

 Youngkin and other governors have made routine use of the working papers exemption to withhold a wide range of records.

-“The Governor wants constituents to be able to reach out to him without fear that their communications will not be kept confidential,” Macaulay Porter, a spokeswoman for Youngkin, said in a statement.
+“The Governor wants constituents to be able to reach out to him without fear that their communications will not be kept confidential,” Porter said in a statement.
+She did not respond to a question about how the tip line was used by the administration or whether any significant issues came to light and were acted on because of the tip line.

 A coalition of news organizations filed suit in April, alleging Youngkin was violating the public records law.